dominictarr/rabin-experiment/README.md

 # rabin-experiment

-experiment to evaluate the practicality of rabin finger prints as a strategy for efficient file replication.
+experiment to evaluate the practicality of rabin finger prints as a strategy for efficient file replication, particularily in the usecase of a package manager or version control system.

 ## motivation